These are Not Your Father’s Video Games

 Whether playing cops and robbers, Army, or the far less politically correct game of cowboys and Indians, children must use their imaginations.
 Whether their toy weapons are super-realistic replicas, or pointed sticks and fingers is irrelevant.

-Regardless of how realistic their toy weapons may be, they still hide behind bunkers, (trash cans) climb the enemy’s radio tower (Tree) take out their observation post, (Tree House.) and throw Hand Grenades (Dirt Clods) at enemy tanks.
+Regardless of how realistic their toy weapons may be, they still hide behind bunkers, (trash cans) climb the enemy’s radio tower (Tree) take out their observation post, (Tree House.), and throw Hand Grenades (Dirt Clods) at enemy tanks.
 (The Old Pickup)

-Today’s video simulations, (I now hesitate to call many of them games) require little if any creativity or imagination on the part of the player.
+Today’s video simulations, (I now hesitate to call many of these games) require little if any creativity or imagination on the part of the player.
 New developments in 3D and sound technology promise to make these games as immersive as possible, further disconnecting the player from the world around them.

 When immersion occurs, the rules, laws and morals of real life are replaced by those of their virtual world, be it World of Warcraft or Grand Theft Auto.

-Mastering these simulations demands fast reflexes, muzzle and situational awareness, development of muscle memory and eye/hand reflexes, strategic and tactical planning skills, and the ability to pull triggers or unleash violence without thought or hesitation.
+Mastering these simulations demands fast reflexes, muzzle, and situational awareness, development of muscle memory and eye/hand reflexes, strategic and tactical planning skills, and the ability to pull triggers or unleash violence without thought or hesitation.

 These are the same qualities that the military wants to develop in their soldiers.